STANLEY BLACK & DECKER, INC. ( - GuruFocus.com

 Did you lose money on investments in Stanley Black & Decker?
 If so, please visit Stanley Black & Decker, Inc. Shareholder Class Action Lawsuit or contact Peter Allocco at (212) 951-2030 or [email protected] to discuss your rights.

-NEW YORK, April 17, 2023 /PRNewswire/ -- Bernstein Liebhard LLP, a nationally acclaimed investor rights law firm, reminds investors of the deadline to file a lead plaintiff motion in a securities class action lawsuit that has been filed on behalf of investors who purchased or acquired the common stock of Stanley Black & Decker, Inc. ("Stanley" or the "Company") (NYSE: SWK) between October 28, 2021 and July 28, 2022, inclusive (the "Class Period").
+NEW YORK, April 24, 2023 (GLOBE NEWSWIRE) -- Bernstein Liebhard LLP, a nationally acclaimed investor rights law firm, reminds investors of the deadline to file a lead plaintiff motion in a securities class action lawsuit that has been filed on behalf of investors who purchased or acquired the common stock of Stanley Black & Decker, Inc. (“Stanley” or the “Company”) (: SWK) between October 28, 2021 and July 28, 2022, inclusive (the “Class Period”).
 The lawsuit was filed in the United States District Court for the District of Connecticut and alleges violations of the Securities Exchange Act of 1934.

 Stanley is a global manufacturer of, inter alia, hand tools, power tools, and outdoor products for consumer and commercial customers, as well as engineered fastening systems for industrial customers.
 Over the last few years, Stanley Black & Decker implemented a “corporate simplification” to spin off some of its business units and focus Company investments and attention into two main business segments: Tools & Outdoor, and Industrial.